Deantwo/VrcStringDownloaderOverride/README.md

 * Click the menu strip option: *Pages* -> *Load Pages*
   * This will allow you to load pages from a file

-If the world uses the String Downloader function with URLs that aren't part of VRChat's list of trusted URL; `"*.github.io", "pastebin.com", "gist.githubusercontent.com"`, then a custom SSL certificate will need to be made to include those hostnames.
+If the world uses the String Downloader function with URLs that aren't part of VRChat's list of trusted URL; `"*.github.io", "pastebin.com", "gist.githubusercontent.com"`, then a custom SSL certificate will need to be made to include those DNS names.
 * Create the pages and enter the desired URLs on them
 * Click the menu strip option: *Certificate* -> *Create SSL for Custom URLs*